The Future of Mobile Typing: AI Keyboard Innovations for iOS and Android

 • Contextual power management - Adjusting power use based on battery level

-The difference is noticeable.
-Early AI keyboards could drain your battery by an additional 15-20% per day.
-Modern optimized keyboards might only add 5-8% to daily battery use.
+The difference is dramatic.
+Early AI keyboards from 2020-2022 could drain your battery by an additional 15-20% per day.
+By 2026, modern optimized keyboards typically add only 3-5% to daily battery use—some claim even less.
+Apple's internal metrics show that iOS keyboards using their Neural Engine consume up to 50% less power than previous generations while delivering better results.

 CleverType's battery optimization is particularly impressive, using a tiered approach that scales AI features based on available power.